 Stay updated and subscribe to Asian Outreach's newsletter here!

 Direct Client Services

-At the Asian Outreach Project of GBLS, we have dedicated staff who are as familiar with the distinctive cultural issues of our clients as they are with their legal rights.
+At the Asian Outreach Center of GBLS, we have dedicated staff who are as familiar with the distinctive cultural issues of our clients as they are with their legal rights.
 Our staff attorney's background and training make them uniquely suited to assist and represent Asian immigrant clients in the key areas of:

 - Domestic and family violence

 To facilitate easier access to our services, we provide intake services right in the heart of Boston’s Asian community.